Outside of Work

-I’ll first caveat my passion for extreme sports by saying that most of my adventures have occurred in between CEO roles.
-I can usually make time to break away after we reached a major milestone – like selling Janrain to Akamai.
+I’ll first caveat that my passion for extreme sports usually involves adventures that have occurred in between CEO roles.
+I make time to break away after we reached a major milestone – like selling Janrain to Akamai.
+Secondly, I spend time on family holidays attempting to address my fix for my favorite activities.
 My three main outdoor past times include:

 Big Wave Surfing